human37/feeder/README.md

-# simple-rss-reader
+# rss-reader

 ## Overview

-This is a web application that lets you add, display, and filter any RSS feed.
+This is a web application that lets you add, display, and filter any RSS feeds.

 ## Technologies

 - VueJS
 - Vuetify
 - Netlify Lambda